Table of contents

 3) Compliance

 The privacy, security, and integrity rules that apply to data in the data center apply to cloud workload protection.
-But proving compliance is far more challenging.
+However, proving compliance is far more challenging.
 Many firms cannot demonstrate compliance or pass a cloud environment audit without investing time and manual processes, such as creating and assembling various reports.

 4) Governance